pbinkley/rcb-manual/sections/14-conclusion.md

 ---
 section: Chapter XIV
+toc_id: XIV
 title: "Conclusion"
 layout: narrative
 ---

 {% include pagebreak.html canvas=353 %} Since the first edition of this
 manual was issued in 1931, the whole scene has been changed by technological developments.
 Predictions of that time have been realized in the actual appearance, not